aragon/community/aragon_community_contributor_guidelines.md

 - Creating an infographic that can be used for marketing or education
 - Suggesting new activities that community members should be involved in to promote the project

 To make suggestions or propose an idea that you want to work on, create a [new issue](https://github.com/aragon/community/issues) so we can discuss your idea, provide feedback, suggest changes, and point out any similar ideas that others might be working on.
+You can also create "meta-issues" in this repo to suggest changes to the repo and community collaboration process itself.
+Please ensure that your issues and pull requests are well-commented and documented so others can easily understand what you are asking or proposing.

 ## Prerequisites
 Basic knowledge of GitHub and git are required to contribute to projects in the Aragon GitHub repo.
 A guide to contributing to open-source projects on GitHub can be found [here](https://opensource.guide/how-to-contribute/).